vinuesa/get_phylomarkers/INSTALL.md

 This file lists the software components of the get_phylomarkers pipeline and briefly describes how to install them.

+The pipeline runs on Linux/UNIX-like environments and assumes that Bash, Perl and R are installed.

 Version: May 12th, 2017

 ## Scripts distributed through GitHub